London, May 7 (IANS) British liquor giant Diageo has appointed Indian-origin Ivan Menezes as its next chief executive officer.

 An alumnus of Indian Institute of Management-Ahmedabad, Menezes was appointed chief operating officer of Diageo in March 2012 and then made a director in July 2012.

-Menezes, who started his career with Nestle India in 1981, had served in various positions in companies like Booz-Allen & Hamilton and Whirlpool.
+He had earlier served in various positions in companies like Nestle, Booz-Allen & Hamilton and Whirlpool.